Demaga/demaga.github.io/_posts/2024-05-29-crusade-against-youtube-shorts.markdown

 Once we receive full response, we need to decode it, find videos we want to delete, and delete them!

 # Conclusions
 Intercepting requests with Firefox extensions is simple yet awesome!
-It solved my problem, and if you encounter similar issues, please consider installing my Firefox Extension "Lean YouTube":  __MISSING_LINK__ and star its [Github project](https://github.com/Demaga/lean-youtube)
+It solved my problem, and if you encounter similar issues, please consider installing my Firefox Extension "Lean YouTube":  __MISSING_LINK__.
+Full source code is available on [Github](https://github.com/Demaga/lean-youtube)

 # Sources